eplt/Deep-Learning-Coursera-Complete/README.md

 Instructor: [Andrew Ng](http://www.andrewng.org/)

+Use One-click "Machine Learning and AI" image on DigitalOcean to play around with Python using Jupyter Notebook.
+Use my referral link and receive $10 in credit immediately as new user, enough to run a small 1GB-RAM 25GB-SSD server for 2 months, $5 a month after.
+Let me know if you need help with the setup. [https://m.do.co/t/b298d6966c0c](https://m.do.co/t/b298d6966c0c)

 Just completed Deep Learning Specialization on Coursera, using this repo to keep a record of all my completed coursework and related files.
 I will start writing up on each topic with additional links I have been learning from.

 Please observe the Coursera honour code.